UQPixelPioneers/stardust/README.md

 - Appointment Notes and Scheduling

 ## Mobile and Mobile Aspects
-**- Context-Diverse** Operates within changing environments and situations.
+- **Context-Diverse** Operates within changing environments and situations.
 Can be used wherever you are.
-**- Collaboration:** Allows users to work together to achieve better medication adherence outcomes **- Activity Traces:** View and record your own and other people's activity asynchronously (distributed asynchronous activity)
+- **Collaboration:** Allows users to work together to achieve better medication adherence outcomes
+- **Activity Traces:** View and record your own and other people's activity asynchronously (distributed asynchronous activity)
-**- Location Aware:** Although the solution can be used anywhere, the system retains location awareness in order to make sure a user doesn't lose or forget their waterbottle.
+- **Location Aware:** Although the solution can be used anywhere, the system retains location awareness in order to make sure a user doesn't lose or forget their waterbottle.
-**- Location Diverse:** Portable form means you can store and use the technology anywhere.
+- **Location Diverse:** Portable form means you can store and use the technology anywhere.
 Whether you have your usual routine or are travelling.

 ## Technologies Used
 - **Frontend**: React Native, TypeScript, Expo